mt-cly/CellAssess/README.md

 # CellAssess
-the coursework to find contours of cells and its nucleuses
+the task of coursework is to find contours of cells and its nucleuses

 the snake Algorithm used in code is fetched from https://github.com/pmneila/morphsnakes